Calculinux/calculinux-update/README.md

 * `channels` – mirror-relative directories to scan for `.raucb` bundles.
 * `enable` – set to `false` to temporarily hide a channel.

-Pull-request bundles are configured but disabled by default.
-Copy the config to `/etc/calculinux-update` or `~/.config/calculinux-update`, flip `enable = true` for the PR block, and the channel will show up in `cup list`.
+Release bundles stay enabled out of the box, while the fast-moving continuous channel ships disabled so you opt-in intentionally.
+Pull-request bundles are also configured but disabled by default.
+Copy the config to `/etc/calculinux-update` or `~/.config/calculinux-update`, flip `enable = true` for whichever extra channels you want (continuous and/or PR), and they will show up in `cup list`.

 ## Usage